Optothermal pulling, trapping, and assembly of colloids using nanowire plasmons: Results and Discussion

 Here, we demonstrate the trapping of the silica colloid from the distal end of the nanowire.
 If the particle is closer to any other location of the wire when it is in its vicinity, it will get trapped there first, and then move towards the excitation point.
 One end of the silver nanowire is excited through a 100 X, 1.4 NA objective lens.
 The white dotted circle represents the excitation point.
 Figure 2(a) shows the time series images of a silica colloid transport along the nanowire.
 At t= 0 s , the colloid is freely diffusing in the water.
 As it comes closer to the wire, it gets trapped at the distal end at 13 s and starts to move along the nanowire.
 Within 65 s, the particle is trapped at the excitation point (See supplementary movie S1).
 To analyse the dynamics of the colloidal particle, it is essential to map out the trajectory and the associated MSD of the particle.

-The particle is tracked from the moment it makes contact with the wire till it is transported to the other end using Trackpy.\cite{allan_daniel_b_2021_4682814} The associated trajectory of the particle is plotted in figure 2(b).
+Since the particle continuously changes its micro-environment from diffusive to moving along the nanowire to permanent trapping at the excitation point, it is crucial to analyze the sections separately and not mix the resulting dynamics.
+Consequently,the particle is tracked from the moment it makes contact with the wire till it is transported to the other end before it gets trapped at the excitation location using Trackpy.\cite{allan_daniel_b_2021_4682814} The associated trajectory of the particle is plotted in figure 2(b).
 The trajectory plot shows that the motion of the particle is highly directional.
 The blue arrow indicates the direction of the movement of the particle.
 To further investigate the nature of the colloidal transport, we plot the MSD of the colloid on a log-log scale for the same time interval, as shown in figure 2(c).
-At smaller time lags till 1 s, the colloid has a nearly diffusive behavior with the diffusion exponent of 1.25, whereas at larger lag times the colloid displays superdiffusive behavior with the diffusion exponent of 1.85.
-A diffusion exponent of more than 1 indicates the transported movement as Brownian motion alone can not account for such fast particle displacement.
+The experimentally obtained data is plotted in dotted blue.
+The motion of the colloid on the nanowire can be considered as a combination of 1D Brownian motion and ballistic motion.
+The MSD for such a system can be described as\cite{howse2007self}:

+where, \textit{v} is the terminal velocity of the colloid due to the external force which pulls it towards the nanowire and D is the diffusion coefficient.
+An analysis of the velocity of silica colloid while it is being transported on nanowire over time (SI figure 1) shows that its velocity fluctuates roughly around a constant value.
+By fitting equation 2 to the experimentally observed data in figure 2(c), we get \textit{v} as 0.27$\mu$ms$^{-1}$ and a diffusion coefficient of 0.07 $\mu$m$^2$s$^{-1}$.
 A comparative study for the Brownian motion of the ensemble of colloids which are under no laser excitation is given in SI figure 1(see supplementary movie S2).
-A similar analysis for other particle-wire transport system is given in SI figure 2.
+Other examples of particle-wire transport system are given in SI figure 3.

 A previous study reported the transport of a much smaller TiO$_2$ particle along the nanowire, but it is not permanently trapped and is pushed away from the excitation point into the solution. \cite{yang2016guided} In our case, once the silica colloid reaches the excitation point, it is permanently trapped there as long as the excitation laser is on.
 The trajectory of the trapped particle is shown in figure 2(d).
 By turning off the laser, the particle can again be released into the solution.